 - Reduce stress

 - Get help for anxiety or depression

 - Discontinue drugs with harmful side effects

 - Have regular check-ups with a primary care physician to monitor blood pressure, blood sugar and cholesterol levels.

-As Rocket Health, we recommend having a healthy lifestyle as this helps to maintain a good sexual and reproductive life and reduces risk for h ED.
-Psychotherapy and behavior modifications can also be considered for some individuals.
-Should you need to speak to our doctors about this condition, simply make the request on our e-shop and we shall call you back.
+At Rocket Health, we recommend having a healthy lifestyle as this helps to maintain a good sexual and reproductive life and reduces the risk for ED.
+Psychotherapy and behaviour modifications can also be considered for some individuals.
+Should you need to speak to our doctors about this condition, simply request for a consultation from the e-shop and we shall call you back.